 The project was designed by architectural firm West 8, along with the landscape architect Linda Bird (bureau Linda Bird Ltd).

-Residents of House 12 will be Garage Museum of Contemporary Art, Gazprom Neft offices, as well as restaurants Cococouture and Cococo bistro by Matilda Shnurova as well as Shulz bicycle store are already in operation.
+Residents of House 12 will be Garage Museum of Contemporary Art, the Gazprom Neft Zifergauz Digital Transformation Centre, as well as restaurants Cococouture and Cococo bistro by Matilda Shnurova as well as Shulz bicycle store are already in operation.